emacsmirror/turtles/README.md

 ## Status

-This project is in pre-1.0 phase; API changes are still possible, but not likely.
+This project is getting close to stable, though API changes are still happening.
 To be safe, please wait until release 1.0 to depend on this project.

 ## Installation